 This story mixes a smart and relatable main character, Brianna Justice, with friendship dramas, and a cupcake baking competition that many kids will be able to relate to.
 The sequel President of the whole Sixth grade is equally worth reading.
 This is a book appropriate for younger readers, starting from age eight.

-California raised Mai doesn’t want to go to Vietnam for the summer to visit her grandparents.
+This story mixes a smart and relatable main character, California-raised Mai, who doesn’t want to go to Vietnam for the summer to visit her grandparents.
 She barely speaks the language and just wants to hang out with her friends all summer long.
 She is forced to go and slowly begins to discover some of the pleasures of her parents’ home country.
-There is another great book by the same author if your child ended up enjoying this one called .
+There is another great book by the same author if your child ended up enjoying this one called.

-This story is historical fiction, following three refugee families at different points in history: 1938 Berlin, 1994 Cuba, and 2015 Syria.
+A work of historical fiction, this book follows three refugee families at different points in history: 1938 Berlin, 1994 Cuba, and 2015 Syria.
 I recommend it for older kids (my daughter was 10 when she read it, which I suggest should be the youngest age) as it deals with the harrowing stories of refugees.
 Although all are fictional, there is some violence and scary situations in the book.

-It’s so hard picking just 10 favorite books so I wanted to include a few other diverse books my kids have loved.
+It’s so hard picking just 10 favorite diverse middle-grade books so I wanted to include a few other diverse books my kids have loved.